 - Noneconomic damages, which are considered subjective, nonmonetary losses, including, but not limited to pain, suffering, inconvenience, and mental anguish.

-Understanding Contributory Fault in Your Washington Personal Injury Case
+Understanding Contributory Fault in Your Washington State Personal Injury Case